gatsbyjs/gatsby/docs/blog/gatsby-v2.md

 [`gatsby-plugin-offline`](/packages/gatsby-plugin-offline/) adds drop-in service worker and offline support!

-[Kurt Kemple](https://github.com/kkemple) and [David Bailey](https://github.com/davidbailey00) have put a lot of time into bug fixes and feature improvments to handle more edge cases.
+[Kurt Kemple](https://github.com/kkemple) and [David Bailey](https://github.com/davidbailey00) have put a lot of time into bug fixes and feature improvements to handle more edge cases.

 ### Tracing